Last updated: February 19, 2018 at 12:18 pm

 Different health problems can cause obesity, but a large number of people become obese because when they are nervous and stressed they seek consolation in food.

 Many stressed people eat uncontrollably.
-When you have emotional problems, for example, you seek comfort in sweets because sugar acts like a drug to your brain.
+When you have emotional problems, for example, you seek comfort in sweets because sugar acts as a drug to your brain.

 Hence, your increased need for food is caused by the fact that we are surrounded by exotic food which is spicy and it leads to increased stomach acid secretion – and that is a trap.